unruly/flick/README.md

 ## Why would I use Flick/the Screenplay pattern?

-the Screenplay pattern guides us towards higher-level abstractions and decoupling from implementation - by encapsulating interactions and validations within interfaces that only expose the Browser.
+The Screenplay pattern guides us towards higher-level abstractions and decoupling from implementation - by encapsulating interactions and validations within interfaces that only expose the Browser.

 The implementation can then be refactored without changing the tests outside of swapping in new actions/assertions, leading to less brittle, more robust tests.